Safety and Security Systems

 The call boxes are red with a telephone handset image printed on the side.
 The face of the call box has a single red button, speaker and red light.
 Almost all call boxes are located under or near a blue light.

-There are three emergency blue-light units installed at the following strategic locations on the Manhattan College campus:
+Emergency blue-light units are located at the following strategic locations on campus:

 Like the garage blue-light system and response protocol, there is a single button on each unit to open communications with a Public Safety officer.
 Once the button is pressed the communication link remains open until the receiving officer hangs up the phone.
 The emergency call boxes have a blue light mounted at the top of the unit to identify its location.
 When the emergency button is pressed the blue light has a strobe built in that begins to flash and continues to flash for several minutes after the call is disconnected.